barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

   - Sam remembers Elias
   - Said he found and reported the massacre site when visiting a cousin in the Aberdare Forest
-  - Knew of Dr. Horace Starret, a good man who runs a free hospital and school in the slums.
+  - Knew of Dr. Horrace Starret, a good man who runs a free hospital and school in the slums.
   - Recommended you go talk to Johnstone Kenyatta to learn more about folklore and myths